cardano-foundation/CIPs/CIP-0118/README.md

 type Request = TxOut
 ```

+We must add `fulfills` and `requests` fields to the transaction body of whichever eras support the new feature.

+The `requiredTxs` field can be added to either the transaction body, as we've done in the prototype, or to the transaction itself.

-It's important to note that this structure (the `requiredTxs` being in the `TransactionBody`, rather than alongside the `TransactionBody`) is a convenience
+It's important to note that the structure we've chosen (the `requiredTxs` being in the `TransactionBody`, rather than alongside the `TransactionBody`) is a convenience
 that allows us to sidestep difficulties with signing.
-It does, however, prevent us from allowing `requiredTxs` which refer to each other.
-This does not hinder the Babel fees use case, though.
+It does, however, prevent us from enabling fully atomic zones.
+To understand why, consider the act of hashing a
+`TransactionBody` whose `requiredTxs` refer to transactions which, themselves, refer to the `TransactionBody` being currently hashed: it wouldn't terminate.

+Not supporting fully atomic zones does not, however, hinder the Babel fees use case.

 For more information, search for `CIP-0118#tx-body-0` in the codebase.

 #### Ledger State